enzo-project/enzo-e/doc/source/tests/grackle.rst

 This test compares the summary statistics computed for several grackle fields after a certain period of time to previously archived values.

-The simulation timesteps are much larger that the cooling/heating timescales, to help improve detection of problems related to SMP mode.
+The simulation timesteps are much larger that the cooling/heating.
+This makes it more likely that separate processing elements will execute grackle routines at the same time (thus increasing the chances of exposing hypothetical problems related to Grackle & SMP mode).

 This test is somewhat fragile given that upgrading Grackle versions could conceivably alter the field values.
 In the future it would be better to